- Table of Contents

 Therefore,

 We, as the children of God, are sons of obedience, i.e., obedience is the distinguishing mark of our character.
-We have not the character trait of the sinner or the backslider—we are sons of light—sons of day.
-As sons and daughters of God, we have put on the character traits of our Father even that of our Lord Jesus Christ (Eph.
+We have not the character trait of the sinner or the backslider — we are sons of light — sons of day.
+As sons and daughters of God we have put on the character traits of our Father even that of our Lord Jesus Christ (Eph.
 4:24).
-"Thy will be done" is the prayer of every child of God.
+“Thy will be done” is the prayer of every child of God.
 Spurgeon rightly said:

-Every Christian from the babe to the most mature are sanctified and thus have entered into the narrow way of a holy walk with God.
-If we are not in "the way" we are not "in the faith" (2 Cor.
+Every Christian from the babe to the most mature is sanctified and thus has entered into the narrow way of a holy walk with God.
+If we are not in “the way” we are not “in the faith” (2 Cor.
 13:5).
 We entered by grace through faith, and we will continue by grace through faith.
-We must press upon our heart and mind "that no human being may boast before God" (1 Cor.
+We must press upon our heart and mind “that no human being may boast before God” (1 Cor.
 1:29), testing all Scripture in light of this truth.
 If we interpret His word in such a way that enables man to boast, in any way, we contradict this clear teaching of Scripture.
 When we teach that sanctification is some higher level of Christianity, and relies on our own effort to obtain to that level, we fail the test.
 Any teaching that denies that the whole of the Christian life is by grace, giving all the glory to God and God alone, is spurious.
-As it is written, "Let the one who boasts, boast in the Lord" (1 Cor.
+As it is written, “Let the one who boasts, boast in the Lord” (1 Cor.
 1:31).
-Knowing that this does not diminish the necessity for diligence on our part, for if there is no deep desire to do his will, His Spirit is not working in us to will and to do for His good pleasure.
-Paul says, "By the grace of God I am what I am, and his grace toward me was not in vain.
-On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me" (1 Cor.
+Knowing that this does not diminish the necessity for diligence on our part, for if there is no deep desire to do His will, His Spirit is not working in us to will and to do for His good pleasure.
+Paul says, “By the grace of God I am what I am, and his grace toward me was not in vain.
+On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me” (1 Cor.
 15:10).
-Even when we are admonished to work out our "own salvation with fear and trembling," we can look to His promises, "I will put the fear of Me in their hearts, so that they will not turn away from Me" (Jer.
+Even when we are admonished to work out our “own salvation with fear and trembling,” we can look to His promises, “I will put the fear of Me in their hearts, so that they will not turn away from Me” (Jer.
 32:40).
-It is not so much a matter of us giving our hearts to Christ, for the gift of grace is a new heart from God to us, "I will give you a new heart" (Ezek.
-36:26).
-"A tender heart, susceptible to the drawing of divine grace."16 In other words, "We love because he first loved us" (1 Jn.
+It is not so much a matter of us giving our hearts to Christ, for the gift of grace is a new heart from God to us, “I will give you a new heart” (Ezek.
+36:26).“A tender heart, susceptible to the drawing of divine grace.”17 In other words, “We love because he first loved us” (1 Jn.
 4:19).
 The only requirement on our part is a genuine faith that is fully convinced of the promises of God (Rom.
-4:21)—A living and active faith (James 2:22)—A faith that works through love (Gal.
-5:6)—A stable and steadfast faith (Col. 1:23)—A faith that overcomes the world (1 Jn.
-5:4)—A faith that walks "in the footsteps of the faith that our father Abraham had" (Rom.
+4:21) — A living and active faith (James 2:22) — A faith that works through love (Gal.
+5:6) — A stable and steadfast faith (Col. 1:23) — A faith that overcomes the world (1 Jn.
+5:4) — A faith that walks “in the footsteps of the faith that our father Abraham had” (Rom.
 4:12).
-Having "the assurance of things hoped for, the conviction of things not seen" (Heb.
+Having “the assurance of things hoped for, the conviction of things not seen” (Heb.
 11:1).
 A faith that boasts solely in the Lord.
 Spurgeon, speaking on sanctification said:

-Holiness is always present in those who are loyal guests of the great King, for 'without holiness no man shall see the Lord.'
+Holiness is always present in those who are loyal guests of the great King, for ‘without holiness no man shall see the Lord.’
 Too many professors pacify themselves with the idea that they possess imputed righteousness, while they are indifferent to the sanctifying work of the Spirit.
 They refuse to put on the garment of obedience, they reject the white linen which is the righteous acts of the saints.
 They thus reveal their self-will, their enmity to God, and their non-submission to His Son.
 Such men talk such as they will about justification by faith, and salvation by grace, but they are rebels at heart, they have not on the wedding dress any more than the self-righteous, whom they so eagerly condemn.
-The fact is, if we wish for the blessings of grace, we must in our hearts submit to the rules of grace without picking and choosing.17
+The fact is, if we wish for the blessings of grace, we must in our hearts submit to the rules of grace without picking and choosing.18

 Charles Hodge sums it up well.
 He writes:

 True Christians are renewed after the image of God so as to be holy; they love God, they rest with complacency on his perfections, they acquiesce in his will, and rejoice in their relation to him as his creatures and children.
 They are habitually devout, and have fellowship with the Father of their spirits, and with Jesus Christ his Son.
 They are obedient children, not fashioning themselves according to their former lusts; but as he that called them is holy, so are they holy in all manner of conversation [conduct].
 As they bear the image of a just and merciful God, they are honest and benevolent towards their fellow men, not seeking their own, but the good of others.
-And as this victory over themselves and this conformity to the image of God cannot be obtained without conflict and self-denial, they keep up a constant opposition to the more subtle evils of the heart....
-Some may be ready to say, that if this is religion, then no man is religious.
-It is certainly true, that 'many are called, but few chosen.'
-'Strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.'
+And as this victory over themselves and this conformity to the image of God cannot be obtained without conflict and self-denial, they keep up a constant opposition to the more subtle evils of the heart… Some may be ready to say, that if this is religion, then no man is religious.
+It is certainly true, that ‘many are called, but few chosen.’
+‘Strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.’
 (Mt.
 7.14) We must take our idea of religion from the Bible, and not from the lives of professors.
 It cannot be denied that the Bible makes religion to consist in love to God and man; nor can it be questioned that the love of God will manifest itself in reverence, devotion, and obedience, and the love of men in benevolence and justice.
 And our own conscience tells us, that no external forms, no outward professions, no assiduity in religious services, can entitle us to the character of Christians, unless we are thus devout and obedient towards God, thus just and benevolent towards our fellow men, and thus pure and self-denying as regards ourselves.
 But while it is certain that these traits are all essential to the Christian character, it is not asserted that all Christians are alike.
 There is as great diversity in their characters as Christians, as in their bodily appearance, their mental powers, or social dispositions.
-But as all men, in the midst of this endless variety, have the same features, the same mental faculties, and the same social affections; so all Christians, however they may differ in the strength or combination of the Christian graces, are all led by the Spirit, and all produce the fruits of the Spirit....Having given this brief outline of the nature of true religion, it is proper to say a few words as to its necessity.
+But as all men, in the midst of this endless variety, have the same features, the same mental faculties, and the same social affections; so all Christians, however they may differ in the strength or combination of the Christian graces, are all led by the Spirit, and all produce the fruits of the Spirit. …Having given this brief outline of the nature of true religion, it is proper to say a few words as to its necessity.
 It should be ever borne in mind, that the necessity of holiness is absolute.
 With regard to other things, some, though desirable, are not essential, and others, though essential under ordinary circumstances, are not universally and absolutely necessary.
 But holiness is necessary in such a sense that salvation, without it, is impossible, because salvation principally consists in this very transformation of the heart.
 Jesus is a Savior, because he saves his people from their sins.
 Those, therefore, who are not sanctified, are not saved.
 The doctrine, that a man may live in sin, and still be in a state of salvation, is as much a contradiction, as to say that a man may be ill when in health.
 A state of salvation is a state of holiness.
 The two things are inseparable; because salvation is not mere redemption from the penalty of sin, but deliverance from its power.
 It is freedom from bondage to the appetites of the body and the evil passions of the heart; it is an introduction into the favor and fellowship of God; the restoration of the Divine image to the soul, so that it loves God and delights in his service.
 Salvation, therefore, is always begun on earth.
-'Verily, verily, I say unto you, He that believeth on me hath everlasting life.'
-(John 6.47) This is the language of our Savior.
-'To be spiritually minded is life:—to be carnally minded is death.'
-(Rom.
-8:6) There is no delusion more inexcusable, because none is more directly opposed to every doctrine of the Bible, than the idea that a state of grace is consistent with a life of sin.
+‘Verily, verily, I say unto you, He that believeth on me hath everlasting life’ (John 6.47).
+This is the language of our Savior.
+‘To be spiritually minded is life: — to be carnally minded is death’ (Rom.
+8:6).
+There is no delusion more inexcusable, because none is more directly opposed to every doctrine of the Bible, than the idea that a state of grace is consistent with a life of sin.
 Without holiness no man can see God (Heb.
 12.14).
-Whatever our ecclesiastical connections may be, whatever our privileges or professions, if we are not holy in heart and life; if we are not habitually governed by a regard to the will of God; if we do not delight in communion with him, and desire conformity to his image; if we are not led by the Spirit, and do not exhibit the love, joy, peace, long suffering, gentleness, goodness, faith, meekness, and temperance which that Spirit always produces—then we are not religious men, nor are we in a state of salvation....The Bible knows nothing of proud, selfish, covetous, impure Christians.
+Whatever our ecclesiastical connections may be, whatever our privileges or professions, if we are not holy in heart and life; if we are not habitually governed by a regard to the will of God; if we do not delight in communion with him, and desire conformity to his image; if we are not led by the Spirit, and do not exhibit the love, joy, peace, long suffering, gentleness, goodness, faith, meekness, and temperance which that Spirit always produces — then we are not religious men, nor are we in a state of salvation…The Bible knows nothing of proud, selfish, covetous, impure Christians.
 Christians are partakers of a holy calling, they are washed, and sanctified, and justified in the name of the Lord Jesus, and by the Spirit of our God; they are saints, the sanctified in Christ Jesus; they mind spiritual things; they have crucified the flesh with its affections and lusts; they are poor in spirit, meek, pure in heart, merciful; they hunger and thirst after righteousness.
 Not that they have already apprehended, or are already perfect; but they follow after, if that they may apprehend that for which they are also apprehended of Christ Jesus; forgetting the things that are behind, and reaching forth unto those things which are before, they press toward the mark for the prize of the high calling of God in Christ Jesus.
-Their conversation is in heaven; from whence also they look for the Savior, the Lord Jesus Christ, 'who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself' (Phil.
-3:12-14, 20, 21)18 (emphasis added).
+Their conversation is in heaven; from whence also they look for the Savior, the Lord Jesus Christ, ‘who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself’ (Phil.
+3:12-14, 20, 21)19 (emphasis added).

 Be imitators of God, as beloved children.
 And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.
 But sexual immorality and all impurity or covetousness must not even be named among you, as is proper among saints.
 Let there be no filthiness nor foolish talk nor crude joking, which are out of place, but instead let there be thanksgiving.
 For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous (that is, an idolater), has no inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
 Therefore do not become partners with them; for at one time you were darkness, but now you are light in the Lord.
 Walk as children of light (for the fruit of light is found in all that is good and right and true), and try to discern what is pleasing to the Lord.
 Take no part in the unfruitful works of darkness, but instead expose them.
 For it is shameful even to speak of the things that they do in secret.